Reserve a Room

 Museum of Islamic Art

 The museum was opened in memory of Prof. L.A.
-Mayer, an important Islamic art and archeology scholar.
+Mayer, an important Islamic art and archaeology scholar.
 The museum represents a culture that has been forming for over one thousand years and has spread over several continents.
-The display includes miniature artware made from clay, glass, wood, ivory and also metalware, jewelry, caligraphy and miniatures.
+The display includes miniature art-ware made from clay, glass, wood, ivory and also metal-ware, jewelry, calligraphy and figurines.

 Opening Hours: 2 Ha-Palmach St.